Just-Curieous/Just-Curieous.github.io/_posts/2025-05-27-automl-co-scientist.md

 <div style="text-align: center">
-<a href="https://github.com/Just-Curieous/Curie">💻 Github Link</a> | <a href="https://github.com/Just-Curieous/Curie/tree/main/benchmark/mle_bench"> 📒 Use Cases</a>
+<a href="https://github.com/Just-Curieous/Curie">💻 Github Link</a> | <a href="https://github.com/Just-Curieous/Curie/tree/main/benchmark/mle_bench"> 📒 Use Cases</a> |
+<a href="https://arxiv.org/abs/2502.16069">📄 Paper Link</a>

 </div>

-In our previous post, we introduced [Curie](https://github.com/Just-Curieous/Curie): an open-sourced AI co-scientist that automates experimentation and accelerate the journey from idea to validation.
+In our previous [post](https://www.just-curieous.com/), we introduced [Curie](https://github.com/Just-Curieous/Curie): an open-sourced AI co-scientist that automates experimentation and accelerate the journey from idea to validation.
 Today, we're thrilled to introduce Curie's AutoML feature, designed to help researchers **rapidly test hypotheses** and unlock insights from their **valuable data**.

 We built this AutoML feature after personally seeing how even highly-capable researchers—in fields like biology, materials science, and chemistry—struggle to apply machine learning to their work.
 They often have valuable data, but lack the advanced ML knowledge to fully explore its potential.